“Huntington’s disease is caused by mutations in the HTT gene inherited in an autosomal dominant pattern.”

-If one of the two parents are affected, the chance of the inheritance of the disease is 50% in offspring.
+If one of the two parents is affected, the chance of the inheritance of the disease is 50% in offspring.

 See image 1 below:

-Two different conditions of the Huntington’s disease is shown into the figures below, If both the parents carry a single dominant allele, the chance of occurrence of the disease is 75%.
+Two different conditions of Huntington’s disease are shown in the figures below, If both the parents carry a single dominant allele, the chance of occurrence of the disease is 75%.